NZS-USYD/CyberSec/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the _JumpBoxProvisioner_ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- _Administrator/Personal Machine: 115.129.151.129_

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by Administrator/Personal Machine.
+In order to allow the Administrator/Personal Machine to access JumpBoxProvisioner via SSH (port 22) for the configuration and provisioning purposes an in-bound security rule is configured in the network security group named RedTeamNSG.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- _Similarly, Administrator/Personal machine (an IP address of 115.129.151.129) was allowed to access ELK Server (via its public IP 20.98.218.27) by configuring an in-bound security rule in the network security group called RedTeamELKNSG.
+The in-boud security rule was designed in a way that the Administrator/Personal machine can access ELK Server via port 5601._

 A summary of the access policies in place can be found in the table below.